Whitsunday Islands Yacht Charters

 This is one of the best places in the world to go scuba diving

-Australia is already known for its scuba diving, and the Whitsundays have some of its best dive spots.
-While there, definitely take advantage of it.
-You’ll be able to see colorful coral reefs, schools of vibrant fish, sea turtles and a wealth of other friendly creatures.
+Australia is already known for its scuba diving, and the Whitsundays has some of its best dive spots.
+While on a yacht charter in the Whitsunday Islands, definitely take advantage of it.
+You’ll be able to see colorful coral reefs, schools of vibrant fish, sea turtles, and a wealth of other friendly creatures.

 You can see Hamilton Island Race Week